sourcegraph/handbook/content/handbook/index.md

 ## Handbook Usage

+- The Handbook is a source of truth, and its information is expected to be accurate and up-to-date.
+For any process to be in force, it should be documented in the handbook.
+A Google Doc or pending PR to the handbook is not sufficient as a source of truth because using those reduces the effectiveness of the handbook as a trusted source of knowledge.
+Further, never needing to merge your change to bring it into force discourages making small, iterative improvements.
+- Use PRs to discuss changes to the handbook.
+Whenever possible (an exception, for example, might be when discussing non-public information that might lead to a handbook update), use PRs to propose changes to the handbook.
+Using a Google Doc instead can be easy to miss existing (even conflicting) content.
+Getting to a PR more quickly makes it easier to discover these and for others to contribute cross-links or highlight duplicated/conflicting content.
 - Most content in this handbook is meant to help rather than being absolute rules (unless stated).
 - Whenever possible, link to the Handbook rather than providing a written-out answer to a teammate's question.
 If you ask a question and someone answers with a link to the handbook, they are doing so because the handbook has the best answer for your question.
   - Similarly, if someone replies to a question with a newly typed-out answer that differs from what's in the handbook, gently ask them to either follow what's in the handbook or propose an edit to the handbook.